MFA ProgramSee writers who attended this program

 Poetry: Jennifer Franklin, Mark Nowak, Suzanne Parker, Iain Haley Pollock

 Dramatic Writing: Sharbari Ahmed

 The program offers partial funding.
 The program offers fully-funded teaching fellowships, partial funding through scholarships, Writing Center fellowships, editorial positions, and other positions within the college.
 Merit scholarships are available.

 The program also offers degrees in Graphic Narrative and Television/Screenwriting.
 Cross-genre theses are accepted.

-The program offers on-campus graduate housing, and hosts the annual Summer Writers’ Week and Fall Writers’ Weekend, and the “Meet the Writers” reading series, which features interdisciplinary artists.
+The program offers on-campus graduate housing, and hosts the annual Summer Writers’ Week, the Fall Writers’ Weekend, and the “Meet the Writers” reading series, which features interdisciplinary artists.
 While many students complete the program in two years, there is flexibility for working adults, especially teachers, who need to balance active careers with their study of the craft of writing and storytelling.

 The Master’s in Writing program was established in 1997; the MFA program was established in 2012.